PlaceOS/docs/how-to/location-services/meraki-tracking.md

 To configure a map id to zone mapping

-1. in backoffice execute `Dashboard.sync_floorplan_sizes`
+1. In backoffice execute `Dashboard.sync_floorplan_sizes`
-2. view and then copy the result, this shows the IDs and floor names
+2. View and then copy the result, this shows the IDs and floor names
-3. configure the following settings in the driver:
+3. Configure the following settings in the driver:

 ```yaml